NDBTjay/hare/README.md

 ### Local Demo

-1. On one terminal run `bash scripts/run-server.sh cheetah sqnet`.
+1. On one terminal run `bash scripts/run-server.sh hare sqnet`.
 The program will load the pretrained model in the folder `pretrained/` which might takes some time when the pretrained model is huge.

-2. On other terminal run `bash scripts/run-client.sh cheetah sqnet`.
+2. On other terminal run `bash scripts/run-client.sh hare sqnet`.
 The program will  load the prepared input image in the folder `pretrained`.
-   * replace `cheetah` by `SCI_HE` to execute the CryptFlow2's counterpart.
+   * replace `hare` by `cheetah` to execute the Cheetah's counterpart.
    * replace `sqnet` by `resnet50` to run on the ResNet50 model.

 You can change the `SERVER_IP` and `SERVER_PORT` defined in the [scripts/common.sh](scripts/common.sh) to run the demo remotely.